 Description

 Development and processing for a single roll of black-and-white film (zwart-wit film).
-Developing old Kodachrome is also possible!
-I like to give you the flexibility to get your film the way you want it to be, so make sure to read the sections below.
+Developing old Kodachrome as negative is also possible!

-Sample images are scans of Eastman Double-X developed in 510-Pyro, Analog Amsterdam NOW100 developed in Rodinal 1+50 and Eastman Double-X shot at 800 ISO, pushed 2 stops in D-96.
+Sample images are Coolscan scans of Eastman Double-X developed in 510-Pyro, Analog Amsterdam NOW100 developed in Rodinal 1+50 and Eastman Double-X shot at 800 ISO, pushed 2 stops in D-96.

 Development